Siminou Interview- March 2007

 Which photographers have inspired/mentored you the most in your photography?

 Steve Crouch and Al Weber were my most important mentors.
-Steve, up until the time of his death in the late 1970’s, was the one photographer with whom I had probably spent more time than any other.
+Steve, up until the time of his death in 1983, was the one photographer with whom I had probably spent more time than any other.
 He used to show up at my house nearly every day for “tea” in the afternoon.
 We would talk incessantly about photography and he always took an active interest in what I was doing.
 Al Weber was also a very important teacher and mentor.
 I met Al at the Ansel Adams Yosemite Workshop in the summer of 1970.
 I think Al sensed that I was really serious about becoming a photographer and he offered me encouragement and constructive criticism, both of which I badly needed.
 Al and I have remained good friends and to this day I continue to find that I still have much to learn from him.

 You mentioned that Al Weber offered you encouragement and constructive criticism.
 How important is it for those who are passionate about photography and who want to exhibit and publish their work, to learn from and work with a professional photographer like yourself?